LeedsCodeDojo/Recursion/Exercises_CSharp.md

         }
     }

 Filling it up, printing it and/or comparing it to other things will be your main challenges, but it is efficient and works well with recursion.

-The best internal structure I've found is the Array.
-Not because it is easy to use with recursion, but just because it's fairly efficient - although still around 10x slower than using the RecursiveList.
-I created some extension methods to make it easier to work with:

-    public static class ArrayRecursionExtensions {
-        // Head gets the first item
-        public static int Head(this int[] list) {
-            return list[0];
-        }

-        // Tail gets the whole list excliding the first item. public static int[] Tail(this int[] list) {
-            var tail = new int[list.Length - 1];
-            Array.Copy(list, 1, tail, 0, tail.Length);
-            return tail;
-        }

-        // Attaches the item onto the beginning of the list public static int[] Cons(this int head, int[] tail) {
-            var newList = new int[tail.Length + 1];
-            Array.Copy(tail, 0, newList, 1, tail.Length);
-            newList[0] = head;
-            return newList;
-        }

-        // Creates an array from a range of integers, one element per number public static int[] FromRange(int from, int to) {
-            return Enumerable.Range(from, to).ToArray();
-        }

-        // Prints each item of a linked list public static string print(this int[] list) {
-            return list.Aggregate("", (output, item) => output + "," + item);
-        }
-    }
+There is a copy of something similar in TFS: $/Development Repository/Code Dojos/Recursion/RecursiveList.cs